One thing was on Jesse's mind on the drive home from the lab.

 "Perfect, thank you," Gus called down.
 "I will be just outside."

-Walt watched Gus retreat from the lab and then turned.
-Jesse seemed frozen.
+Walt watched Gus retreat from the lab and then turned back to Jesse, who seemed frozen.
 "Jesse," Walt repeated.
 "Come here."

 "Yeah, I'm coming."
 Jesse walked briskly, plastic jumpsuit swishing with each step.
+Worries from last week suddenly rushed back to him.
+What if Gus knew?
 He whispered tentatively, "Yo, what does he want?"

 Walt put his hand on Jesse's arm.
 "It's okay," he whispered back.
 "Just stay calm.
 I'm sure he just wants an update of some kind."